 A tall, narrow profile of the Champagne flute also helps retain bubbles and carbonation, so your sparkling wine remains fizzy for a longer period of time.

-The downside with tulip Champagne glasses is that it’s hard to appreciate the flavors and aromas of your drink since there is less surface area for the flavor-enhancing power of air exposure.
+While they are certainly a classic choice, the downside with Champagne flute glasses is that it can be harder to appreciate the flavors and aromas of your drink since there is less surface area for the flavor-enhancing power of air exposure.

 Sipping on a glass of delicious sparkling wine is a great way to commemorate events and milestones.
 It’s only right to house them in a vessel that helps you appreciate their complexities.
 There are different options to suit your unique taste and style, ranging from the iconic Champagne coupe to the beautiful flute.

 But, whichever you pick, don’t forget to reward yourself with a set of lovely Champagne glasses that you’ll enjoy spinning on.
 And we hope we’ve made your quest for the ideal glass easy.